Introduction to Lessor

 Explanation

-Leasing arrangement involves a party granting a right to the other party to use an asset for a defined term against the periodic rentals.
-The party that owns the asset and grants the right to the other party is known as lessor.
+A leasing arrangement involves a party granting a right to the other party to use an asset for a defined term against the periodic rentals.
+The party that owns the asset and grants the right to the other party is known as the lessor.
 There can be different assets that can be provided on lease by the lessor.
 These involve property, machinery, equipment, and so on.
-The lease rentals can be monthly or a lump-sum payment can also be made by the lessee.
-The agreement only confers a right to use the asset to the lessee and it is important to note that the lessor remains the owner of the asset.
+The lease rentals can be monthly, or the lessee can make a lump-sum payment.
+The agreement only confers a right to use the asset to the lessee,, and it is important to note that the lessor remains the asset’s owner.

 Role of Lessor

-- It shall ensure that the lessee continues to enjoy the possession of the asset during the lease term as long as payments are being made for the same.
-There shall not be any disruption in the enjoyment of the lease rights during the lease term.
+- There shall not be any disruption in the enjoyment of the lease rights during the lease term.

-- If there is any defect in the underlying asset then it shall disclose the same before entering into the lease arrangement.
-There can be two types of defects namely latent defects and apparent defects.
-Latent defects are those that can’t be discovered through regular inspection.
-On the other hand, apparent defects are those that can be easily found by regular inspection.
+- If there is any defect in the underlying asset, it shall disclose the same before entering into the lease arrangement.
+There can be two types of defects: latent and apparent.

 Types of Lessors